7 books that teach important life lessons

 In Reading Lists by Alison Doherty

-Books that teach life lessons live in every genre and literary category.
-They allow readers to try on new lives and experience different perspectives.
+The best books about life lessons live in every genre and literary category.
+Whether you’re a parent or teacher looking to gain and impart wisdom to others, or you’re looking for ways you can grow personally and professionally, books allow readers to try on new lives and experience different perspectives.
 Stories, essays, and poetry offer an ideal medium to learn or expand on life lessons that can change the way we think, what we do, and maybe even alter our lives for the better.

-Self-help and psychology books are straight-forward “how-to” guides for valuable life lessons and skills.
+Self-help and psychology books are straightforward “how-to” guides for valuable life lessons and skills.
 However, this isn’t the only genre where important learning can happen.
-Poetry, fiction, memoirs, biographies, and even children’s books can impart critical insight and offer compelling points of view.
+Fiction, nonfiction, young adult, and even children’s books can impart critical insight and offer compelling points of view.
 Inspiration is limitless.
 We may identify with an intriguing character or learn a new piece of information that deepens our understanding of the world around us.

-These seven books skillfully impart new wisdom or reinforce ideals we hold dear.
+These 18 enlightening books skillfully impart new wisdom or reinforce ideals we hold dear.

 Start READING